pnlbwh/luigi-pnlpipe/docs/Process_DIAGNOSE-CTE_data.md

 * Step-2

 DWI mask is created using our own [CNN-Diffusion-MRIBrain-Segmentation](https://github.com/pnlbwh/CNN-Diffusion-MRIBrain-Segmentation) tool.
 It is a deep learning based brain extraction tool.
-It should be run on a GPU device i.e. `grx**` node or `bhosts gpu_hg` cluster.
+It should be run on a GPU device.
 The above commands are noted in [run_gpu_mask.lsf](../workflows/run_gpu_mask.lsf) for your convenience.

 ```bash